 G.C.
-Sections 56668 and 56668.3 require the Commission consider 16 specific factors anytime it reviews proposed changes of organization involving special districts.
+Sections 56668 and 56668.3 require the Commission consider 16 specific factors anytime it reviews proposals for change of organization or reorganization involving special districts.
 No single factor is determinative.
 The purpose in considering these factors is to help inform the Commission in its decision-making process.
 An evaluation of these factors as it relates to the proposal follows.